 How do you begin a blog??
 Do I introduce myself?

-The reason for writing this is to show the world (the very small world of people that will read this) that having anxiety, depression and mental health problems is nothing to be ashamed of.
+The reason for writing this is to show the world (the small world of people that will read this) that having anxiety, depression, and mental health problems is nothing to be ashamed of.
 I will also discuss all things mum.
-And just to have a little bit of fun too.
+And to have a little bit of fun too.
 Also, I’m doing this and ignoring the housework that is piling up around me.
-Sometimes its really hard work being a procrastinator……
+Sometimes it’s hard work being a procrastinator……

 It was August 2014, 3 months after getting married.
-I loved, loved, loved our wedding day, it was so special (like other people’s wedding days aren’t?? 🤣).
-But, I had been planning this day for about 2-3 years and all of a sudden, that was it.
-We’d had our magical day, we’d been on our brilliant honeymoon and suddenly, I was back to reality with a horrible stinking bang.
+I loved, loved, loved our wedding day; it was so special (like other people’s wedding days aren’t?? 🤣).
+But, I had been planning this day for about 2-3 years, and suddenly, that was it.
+We’d had our magical day, been on our brilliant honeymoon, and suddenly, I was back to reality with a horrible stinking bang.

 However, from here, things did not improve.
-I have always suffered from anxiety, but for some reason, things just took a complete nosedive.
-If it wasn’t for my husband I don’t know how I would have coped.
-So off I went to the doctors again and I was put on new tablets.
+I have always suffered from anxiety, but things just took a complete nosedive for some reason.
+If it wasn’t for my husband, I don’t know how I would have coped.
+So off I went to the doctors again, and I was put on new tablets.
 I also sought out help from a therapist.

-Through all of this, me and my husband were trying for our first baby and things were not going to plan.
+Through all of this, my husband and I were trying for our first baby, and things were not going to plan.
 This definitely was not helping my low mood and anxiety.
-So, we decided to take a year out of TTC and to focus on my recovery.
+So, we decided to take a year out of TTC and put all of my focus on recovery.

 And life did get better.
-Slowly the black cloud that followed me around everywhere was lifting and I was able to keep my anxiety at bay.
+Slowly, the black cloud that followed me everywhere was lifting, and I could keep my anxiety at bay.
 I was even well enough to come off of my tablets.
 Things were looking up.

-Fast forward a few years and things are going great with regards to the depression and anxiety……..until a few weeks after the birth of my son.
-The anxiety came back and it came back with a vengeance.
+Fast forward a few years, and things are going great regarding the depression and anxiety…until a few weeks after the birth of my son.
+The anxiety came back, and it came back with a vengeance.